dexon-foundation/workshop-dapp-development/09_sync_contract_data_by_observing_transactions/README.md

 const decoder = new inputDataDecoder.default(abi);
 ```
 The app is a copy from chapter `05` and then we add things to the bottom.
-We also import a new library `ethereum-input-data-decoder` which helps us later
+We also import a new library `ethereum-input-data-decoder` which will be used later.

 Basically what Drizzle does is watching the new `block headers`:
 - When there's a new `block header` comming, get `block info` from the `header`